neoforged/.github/primers/1.21.5/index.md

         - `prepareImage` is removed
         - `writeAsPNG` now takes in a `GpuTexture` instead of the direct three integers
             - The overload without the `IntUnaryOperator` is removed
+- `com.mojang.blaze3d.resource`
+    - `RenderTargetDescriptor` now takes in an integer representing the color to clear to
+    - `ResourceDescriptor`
+        - `prepare` - Prepares the resource for use after allocation.
+        - `canUsePhysicalResource` - Typically returns whether a descriptor is already allocated with the same information.
 - `com.mojang.blaze3d.shaders`
     - `AbstractUniform` -> `com.mojang.blaze3d.opengl.AbstractUniform`
         - `setSafe` methods are removed